srlinuxeurope/DCFPartnerHackathon/docs/eda/beginner/routers.md

 Additionally, you want to give the routed interface both an IPv4 and an IPv6 address that your clients will use as the gateway for the subnet.

-Before you commit, do a [dry-run](https://docs.eda.dev/26.4/tour-of-eda/transactions/) first, just like in the previous exercise!
+Before you commit, do a [dry-run](https://docs.eda.dev/26.8/tour-of-eda/transactions/) first, just like in the previous exercise!
 This will allow you to inspect the configuration pushed to the nodes.
 After you commit this change to the fabric, you should be able to see the routed interface status reflected in the GUI.
 You can also navigate to your router, and find out which leaf nodes are now participating in the service.

 ![Status of the router](https://gitlab.com/rdodin/pics/-/wikis/uploads/8d87c3d901b90ddddcedc2aff23ccb02/CleanShot_2025-08-14_at_18.39.08.webp)

 /// details | Solution
     type: success
-//// tab | interface for client11
+//// tab | interface for :material-server: client11

 ```yaml
 apiVersion: services.eda.nokia.com/v2